-- The bustling city of Strasbourg in Alsace is a great destination for a long weekend escape and is easily accessible by car or train from Brussels.
+- The bustling city of Strasbourg in Grand Est (formerly Alsace) is a great destination for a long weekend escape and is easily accessible by car or train from Brussels.
 It’s actually one of our favourite small cities in France.
 Strasbourg’s historic centre is listed by UNESCO and the stunning cathedral hosts a light show in the evenings.
 Alsatian cuisine is a tasty mix of French and German recipes and the city even hosts a cheese-themed restaurant!

 Don’t miss: A stroll through the UNESCO-listed centre and a ‘cheesy’ meal at La Cloche a Fromage.

 - If you take your car to Strasbourg, it’s well worth exploring the area beyond the capital.
 The Alsatian wine region winds through picturesque villages.
 One of our favourites is postcard pretty Colmar, with its colourful timber-framed houses and canals.